 - Soft and light, very enveloping.

-- Soft comfort, but medium long-term support.
+- Soft comfort, but average long-term support.

 - Sensitive to humidity and allergens.